IamAmbrose/supermarket-grocery-sales/README.md

-# 🛒 Supermart Grocery Sales — Machine Learning Forecasting
+# 🛒 Supermart Grocery Sales — Retail Analytics Dataset

 This project builds and evaluates machine learning models to **predict supermarket grocery sales** using real-world retail transaction data.
 The goal is to create a **reliable baseline prediction pipeline** for future sales forecasting, inventory planning, and business insights.